NathanGrace/gayla-grace-website/notes.md

 Priority List:
 Speaking Page:
   - consistent spacing
+  - Events Section
+    - the speaking events section needs to be able to fit more than 3 at a time
-  - Events Section - need a page or something for all the previous events she's done About Page:
+    - need a page or something for all the previous events she's done About Page:
   - Contact Form
 Media Page: